wilddog64/provision-jenkins/README.md

 ## dreambox.aws.core

-This is the core library for various aws functions provided by this library.
+This is the core library one that provide for various aws functions within dreambox.aws namespace.
-The library currently provide the following 3 functions:
+The library currently provide the following functions:

 ### aws_cmd